yitmeng00/inventory-mgmt-sys/README.md

 This app includes the following features:

-- Create new product
+- Add a new product
-- Edit product detail
+- Modify product details
-- Delete product
+- Remove a product
-- Create new purchase or sale transaction
+- Record a new purchase or sale transaction
-- Edit transaction detail
+- Update transaction details
-- Delete transaction
+- Delete a transaction
-- Create new supplier
+- Add a new supplier
-- Edit supplier detail
+- Modify supplier details
-- Delete supplier
+- Remove a supplier
-- View inventory status
+- Check inventory status
 - View monthly purchases
 - View monthly sales
+- Export data from the dashboard, including monthly sales, purchases, revenues, profits, low stock, and best-selling items.

 ## Known Issues